nkostic/mysite/src/routes/blog/turborepo-sveltekit.md

 <Button> Test Button </Button>
 ```

-Next we need to set up different ports for each repository from "apps" folder so we can ran all the
+Next we need to set up different ports for each repository from "apps" folder so we can run all the
 sites simultaneously.
 This might be quite handy for some use cases.
 Update dev command script
 located in the root of the site in their respective package.json: